Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Discussion

 \subsection{Scalability with number of nodes}

-Practical causal graphs can include many latent variables.
-The variable for which we wish to learn robust representations may have several child nodes, depending on the density of the causal graph.
+\textbf{Task}: In practice, the variable for which we wish to learn robust representations may have multiple child nodes.
 Therefore, it is imperative that \ourmethod{} is scalable with both the number of intervened nodes and their parents.
 To verify this scalability, we use the causal graph shown in \cref{fig:5var-observational} with five latent variables.
-It consists of two binary source nodes $\rvA$ and $\rvB$, and three binary derived nodes $\rvC$, $\rvD$, and $\rvE$.
-During observations, $\rvA$ and $\rvB$ are sampled from independent $\text{Bernoulli}(0.5)$ distributions.
-During observation, the remaining nodes take the following logical expressions: $\rvC \coloneqq \rvA\texttt{ or }\rvB$, $\rvD \coloneqq \rvA\texttt{ and }\rvB$, and $\rvE \coloneqq \texttt{not }\rvB\texttt{ and }\rvC$.
-Like our previous experiments, the training dataset has interventional data samples collected by intervening on nodes $\rvC$, $\rvD$, and $\rvE$ separately, in addition to the observational data.
-The changes in the causal graph due to these interventions are shown in \cref{fig:5var-intC,fig:5var-intD,fig:5var-intE}.
-Each intervened variable assumes values from a $\text{Bernoulli}(0.5)$ distribution independent of their parents.
-Each latent variable \textasteriskcentered{} is passed through a randomly initialized MLP with noise added to its output to get a corresponding observed signal $\rvX_{\text{\textasteriskcentered{}}}$.
-These individual signals are concatenated to obtain the observed input signal $\rvX$, as shown in \cref{fig:5var-latent-to-X}.
-The task is to predict the latent variables from the input signal $\rvX$.
+It consists of two binary source nodes, $\rvA$ and $\rvB$, and three binary derived nodes, $\rvC$, $\rvD$, and $\rvE$.
+The observed signal $\rvX$ is a concatenation of attribute-specific observable components from each latent variable.
+The attribute-specific observable component $\rvX_{p}$ for the latent variable $p \in \{A, B, C, D, E\}$ is obtained by passing $p$ through a corresponding randomly initialized MLP and adding noise to its output~(\cref{fig:5var-latent-to-X}).
+The MLPs used for $\rvA$ and $\rvB$ have more layers than those for $\rvC$, $\rvD$, and $\rvE$ to entice the model to learn spurious correlations between parent and child nodes.
+The learning task is to predict the latent variables from $\rvX$.

-Each training batch comprises only observational or interventional data after intervention on a single target.
-Therefore, our method only enforces the independence relations from at most one interventional target in each batch.
+\textbf{Training Setup}: During observations, $\rvA$ and $\rvB$ are sampled from independent $\text{Bernoulli}(0.5)$ distributions, and the remaining nodes are obtained through the following logical expressions: $\rvC \coloneqq \rvA\lor\rvB$, $\rvD \coloneqq \rvA\land\rvB$, and $\rvE \coloneqq \lnot\rvB\land\rvC$.
+Interventional training samples are collected by intervening on nodes $\rvC$, $\rvD$, and $\rvE$ one at a time, as shown in \cref{fig:5var-intC,fig:5var-intD,fig:5var-intE}.
+The intervened variable assumes values from a $\text{Bernoulli}(0.5)$ distribution independent of their parents.
+Each training batch has either observational or interventional samples, identical to the resampled setting.
+No batch will contain interventional data with different intervention targets.
+Thus, our method enforces the independence relations from at most one interventional target in each batch.
 The validation and test sets consist of samples collected during interventions on $\rvC$, $\rvD$, or $\rvE$.
-Since we are interested in the robustness of the model against interventional distribution shift, our primary metrics will be the predictive accuracy for $\rvA$ and $\rvB$ during interventions on $\rvC$, $\rvD$, and $\rvE$.
+Our primary metric will be the predictive accuracy for $\rvA$ and $\rvB$ during separate interventions on $\rvC$, $\rvD$, and $\rvE$.